anolilab/resume/README.md

-# Resume
+# Résumé

-This is the theme repository for the [Json Resume](https://jsonresume.org/) project.
+This is the theme repository for the [Json Résumé](https://jsonresume.org/) project.
 Unlike the [json-theme-boilerplate](https://github.com/jsonresume/jsonresume-theme-boilerplate) project, this environment has a much improved developer environment to make editing your theme super to do.

 ---